p4lang/ntf/README.md

         ├── install_ntf_deps.sh		   Dependency install script
         └── tools                        Various setup scripts

+## Ubuntu Image
+The ubuntu image that we use for our testing can be found here - [ubuntu-14.04.3-desktop-amd64.iso]

 ## Pulling modules required by NTF
 Two scripts are provided in this repo to manage the modules needed.